 And finally, I committed to doing all my own processing and printing.
-My darkroom is my Eden; well rigged, meticulous, with great music, mostly jazz which seems custom built for the pacing of the process itself.
-Nothing can replace the darkroom experience, it sooths the soul.
+My darkroom is my 'eden'.
+It is well rigged, meticulous, with great music, mostly jazz which seems custom built for the pacing of the darkroom process itself.
+Nothing can replace the darkroom experience.
+It soothes the soul.
 Needles to say I have accumulated a lot of vintage prints over the years.

-In our ever complicated, unpredictable and chaotic world, which increases exponentially daily, and with cameras in every hand, in every building and even posted up on street lamps, I am grateful for the life that I have.
+In our ever complicated, unpredictable and chaotic world, which increases exponentially, and with cameras in every hand, in every building and even posted up on street lamps, I am grateful for the life that I have.
 It is my pleasure to share my vision with you.